MarkZebian/Internal-Engineering-Competition/README.md

 1. **Black Peg Pass**
    - Matches all digits in the correct position
-   - Marks those digits as “used”
+   - Marks those digits as “used.”

 2. **White Peg Pass**
    - Checks remaining unmatched digits